ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 1. Aggregators may defeat the robustness of the system by emitting bogus output shares.
-1. If clients reveal identifying information to aggregators (such as a trusted identity during client authentication), aggregators can learn which clients are contributing input.
+1. If Clients reveal identifying information to Aggregators (such as a trusted identity during Client authentication), Aggregators can learn which Clients are contributing input.
-     1. Aggregators may reveal that a particular client contributed input.
+     1. Aggregators may reveal that a particular Client contributed input.
-     1. Aggregators may attack robustness by selectively omitting inputs from certain clients.
+     1. Aggregators may attack robustness by selectively omitting inputs from certain Clients.
           * For example, omitting submissions from a particular geographic region to falsely suggest that a particular localization is not being used.
-1. Individual aggregators may compromise availability of the system by refusing to emit aggregate shares.
+1. Individual Aggregators may compromise availability of the system by refusing to emit aggregate shares.
 1. Input validity proof forging.
-Any aggregator can collude with a malicious client to craft a proof that will fool honest aggregators into accepting invalid input.
+Any Aggregator can collude with a malicious Client to craft a proof that will fool honest Aggregators into accepting invalid input.
 1. Aggregators can count the total number of input shares, which could compromise user privacy (and differential privacy {{dp}}) if the presence or